Memorable Adventures: A Journey with Guia the Dog

 That day taught me an important lesson: never give dogs treats at the beginning of a long adventure if there’s any chance they might follow you.

-We named the little terrier, Guia (guide in english).
-She ran with us for nine miles from Lake Busa to the entry into the Yunguilla Valley.
-After nine miles, we decided she needed a ride.
-We couldn’t leave her in the middle of the countryside and hope she’d find her way back to her pack.
-I scooped her up and put her in my backpack.
-With her new perch high above the ground and her head resting on my shoulder, we flew down a dirt road and back onto the pavement to our endpoint.
-When we arrived, she stayed in the pack—dazed and exhausted—until she finally rallied and explored the local gas station and its resident dogs.
+We named the little terrier Guia, which means "guide" in English.
+She ran alongside us for nine miles from Lake Busa to the entry into the Yunguilla Valley.
+After that distance, we decided she needed a ride.
+Leaving her in the countryside was not an option.
+I scooped her up and placed her in my backpack.
+With her new perch high above the ground and her head resting on my shoulder, we sped down a dirt road and back onto the pavement toward our endpoint.

 I’ve often wondered how she’s doing.
 Does she have owners?
 Is someone feeding her?
 Is she faring well?
 I thought about adopting her, and if I’d been at a different point in my life, I might have tried.
 Still, I felt she had a pretty good life at the resort: restaurant scraps, adoring tourists, and a free-range existence.